 Originally, the duffel coat was made from a coarse, thick, woolen material called duffel.
 This name refers the town of its origin Duffel, Belgium.
-Thus, the American way to write duffle coat is actually a misspelling in regards to the coat’s origin.
-Out of respect for the city of Duffel I use the original spelling in this post.
+Thus, the American way to write duffle coat is actually a misspelling in regards to the coat’s origin

-During the Great War, the British Royal Navy issued a camel-colored duffel coat the duffel coat with a bucket type hood.
-This military coat reached to the knees for protection from winds and cold.
-The original British style duffel coat had a genuine double weave duffel with tartan pattern on the inside.
+During the Great War, the British Royal Navy issued a camel-colored duffle coat with a bucket-type hood.
+This military coat reached to the knees for protection from winds and cold weather.
+The original British style duffle coat had a genuine double weave duffel with tartan pattern on the inside.
 First, the closure featured three, later four wooden or buffalo horn toggles with leather loops.

-During World War II, the duffel coat featured a revised design.
-At that time, the duffel coat got the name convoy coat or Monty coat because Field Marshal Montgomery wore a duffel coat.
-After WWII, the manufacturer sold their large stocks of surplus duffel coats to the public at affordable prices.
-Due to their high quality and good weather protection duffel coats became popular in the 1950s and 1960s.
+During World War II, the duffle coat featured a revised design.
+At that time, the duffle coat got the name convoy coat or Monty coat because Field Marshal Montgomery wore a duffle coat.
+After WWII, the manufacturer sold their large stocks of surplus duffle coats to the public at affordable prices.
+Due to their high quality and good weather protection duffle coats became popular in the 1950s and 1960s.

-As you know, I usually prefer the original cuts as the more classic ones.
-However, when it comes to a duffel coat for women in mid-life, I would recommend to look for slight twists on the theme.
-Go for the highest quality you can afford when it is your primary coat, read work horse and look for a cut that is slightly nipped in at the wait.
-If you are full-breasted look for pieces with darts for your girls.
+I usually prefer the original cuts because they are more classic ones.
+However, when it comes to a duffle coat for women in mid-life, I would recommend to look for slight twists on the theme.
+Go for the highest quality you can afford when it is your primary coat, read work horse, and look for a cut that is slightly nipped in at the waist.
+In case, you have to master the challenge of being top-heavy, look for pieces with darts for your girls.
 If you can’t find one with these adjustments, keep looking or skip the look.

 Learn the tools to look to your best in life.
 Deep inside you know you can learn to have style too.
 Buy my fashion recipe book How to Dress for Success in Midlife.